dnlsngr/ReactObjectStore/README.md

 function fetch(ids, modelName) {...
 ```

-This is how your application can lazy-load data, and should be called from within the React views when an action is taken that necessitates additional objects to be loaded.
-Since this will automatically trigger a re-render when the data returns, the stitching function should automatically swap the new data in its correct place.
+This is how your application can lazy-load data, and should be called from within the React views when an action is taken that requires additional objects to be loaded.
 Note that fetching an object that already exists in the Object Store will have no effect; if you need to explicitly update an object with data from the server, use `refresh`.

 For example, when a user toggles open a Book view, we might want to load the Author objects ahead of time in case the user wants to view the authors: